Adi103phani/RISC-V_INTERNSHIP/README.md

 Detailed commands for each step are included in the snapshots below.

+You also have the option to review the assembly code associated with the process.

+This will help in understanding the lower-level details of how the code executes in both the GCC and RISC-V environments.

 # # Action Required:

 Follow the instructions carefully in the snapshots to achieve the expected output.